andreas-kupries/aktive/doc/ref/generator_virtual_warp.md

 Syntax: __aktive warp noise uniform__  ?(param value)...?

-Returns a warp map derived from the identity map by application of uniform noise as displacement values
+Returns a origin map derived from the identity map by application of uniform noise as displacement values

-The result is designed to be usable with the <!xref aktive op warp> operation.
+The result is designed to be usable with the [aktive op warp bicubic](transform_structure_warp.md#op_warp_bicubic) operation and its relatives.

 At the technical level the result is a 2-band image where each pixel declares its origin position.